Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **How to fix the violation**: Please refer the documentation of [x-ms-pageable](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-pageable).

-**Impact on generated code**: NexLink may be broken as property may not be found, paging may not work.
+**Impact on generated code**: NextLink may be broken as property may not be found, paging may not work.
+Please note this may cause a breaking change in the generated SDK.

-**Examples**: Please refer the documentation of [x-ms-pageable](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-pageable).
+**Examples**: Please refer the documentation of [x-ms-pageable](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-pageable) and [examples](https://github.com/Azure/azure-rest-api-specs/tree/master/documentation/x-ms-pageable).

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)